estin/simple-completion-language-server/README.md

 Citation keys completion from bibliography file declared in current document.
 When completion is triggered with a prefixed `@` (which can be configured via `citation_prefix_trigger` settings), scls will try to extract the bibliography file path from the current document (regex can be configured via the `citation_bibfile_extract_regexp` setting) to parse and use it as a completion source.

-To enable this feature, scls must be compiled with the `--feature citation` flag.
+To enable this feature, scls must be compiled with the `--features citation` flag.

 ```console
 $ cargo install --features citation --git https://github.com/estin/simple-completion-language-server.git